Rebellions of 1837–1838: Aftermath

-Those rebels who were arrested in Upper Canada following the 1837 uprisings were put on trial, and most were found guilty of insurrection against the Crown.
-A hundred Canadian rebels and American sympathizers were sentenced to life in Britain's Australian prison colonies.

-Samuel Lount, Peter Matthews and others were publicly hanged.
-The public hangings of the rebels took place in Court House Square, in between Toronto's new jail and courthouse.
+Rebels who were arrested in Upper Canada following the uprisings were put on trial, and most were found guilty of insurrection against the Crown.
+A hundred Canadian rebels and U.S. sympathizers were sentenced to life in Britain's Australian prison colonies.
+Samuel Lount, Peter Matthews and others were publicly hanged in Toronto.
+The public hangings took place in Court House Square, in between Toronto's new jail and courthouse.
 The Foreman of Public Works, Joseph Sheard, was expected to share in the work of building the scaffold for Lount's and Matthews' execution.
-However, he claimed the men had done nothing that he wouldn't have and refused to assist.
+However, he claimed the men had done nothing that he would not have, and he refused to assist.
 The Orange militia stood guard during the execution to deter a rescue.

-The root cause of resentment in Upper Canada was not so much against distant rulers in Britain, but rather against the corruption and injustice by local politicians—the so-called "Family Compact".
-However, the rebels were not convicted due to their views being aligned with the liberalism of the US, and thus causing offence to the Tory values of the Canadian colonies.
+The root cause of resentment in Upper Canada was not so much against distant rulers in Britain, but rather against the corruption and injustice of the Family Compact.
+The convictions of the rebels were not due to the authorities seeing their views being aligned with the liberalism of the US and thus offending the Tory values of the Canadian colonies.

 Rather, as revealed in the ruling of Chief Justice Sir John Robinson, a Lockean justification was given for the prisoners' condemnation, and not a Burkean one: the Crown, as protector of the lives, liberty and prosperity of its subjects, could "legitimately demand allegiance to its authority."
-Robinson went on to say that those who preferred republicanism over monarchism were free to emigrate, and thus the participants in the uprisings were guilty of treason.
+Robinson said that those who preferred republicanism over monarchism were free to emigrate, and thus the participants in the uprisings were guilty of treason.

 A Punch political cartoon depicts a baby Canada "delighted with responsible government", 1849.
 The establishment of responsible government was recommended in a report on the rebellions.